taco-org/tacolens/README.md

 # **Overview**
 TACO-Lens is an Excel plugin that is based on TACO, a framework that efficiently compresses, queries, and maintains spreadsheet formula graphs.
 In TACO-Lens, users can visually inpsect formula graphs in a compact representation provided by TACO and efficiently trace dependents or precedents given a selected spreadsheet range.

-TACO-Lens is published in VLDB'23 as a [demo paper](https://people.eecs.berkeley.edu/~totemtang/paper/TACO-Lens.pdf).
-TACO is published in ICDE'23 and can be found [here](https://people.eecs.berkeley.edu/~totemtang/paper/TACO-TR.pdf).
-The TACO source code is [here](https://github.com/taco-org/taco).
+TACO-Lens is published in VLDB'23 as a [demo paper](https://people.eecs.berkeley.edu/~totemtang/paper/TACO-Lens.pdf), TACO is published in [ICDE'23](https://people.eecs.berkeley.edu/~totemtang/paper/TACO-TR.pdf), and the TACO source code is [here](https://github.com/taco-org/taco).

 # **Using TACO-Lens**